amzn/style-dictionary/docs/README.md

 __A style dictionary consists of:__
 1. [Style properties](#style-properties) organized in JSON files
 1. Static assets that can be used across platforms
+1. A configuration that defines how to modify and manipulate those properties and assets into deliverables

 __What a style dictionary does:__
-1. Allows the style properties and assets to be consumed in any platform or language
+1. Allows style properties and assets to be consumed in any platform or language for rendering styles
+1. Allows the creation of digital media for use by humans (e.g. documentation, design libraries, etc)

 Let's take a look at a very basic example.